elbitapmoC/supreme-octo-guacamole-bike/README.md

 ## Part 2: Stations and Sponsors

+**Central Share System**

+- Can add stations (see below)
+- Can add sponsors (will be used inside Station)

+**Station**

-**Station** - Users can check out / return bikes to multiple locations.
+- Can check out / return bikes to multiple locations.

-- Can add sponsor(s), 1 or more. ✅
-- Can remove sponsor ✅
-- Has Capacity (3, 5, 10) ✅
-- (INSTEAD of from Central Share System) ✅
+- (INSTEAD of from Central Share System)
   - Can checkout bike
   - Can return a bike
-- List all bikes available at station ✅
+- List all bikes available at station
-- List all station sponsors ✅
+- List all station sponsors

-**Central Share System**
+  - Has Capacity (3, 5, 10)

-- Can add stations ✅
+  - Can add sponsor(s), 1 or more.
-- Can add sponsors ✅
+  - Can remove sponsor

 Example:

-- Add four (4) stations to Bike Share: ✅
+- Add four (4) stations to Bike Share:

-  - ‘Station 1’, ‘Station 2’, ‘Station 3’, and ‘Station 4’ to the bike share
+  - ‘Station 1’, ‘Station 2’, ‘Station 3’, and ‘Station 4’

-- Add four (4) sponsors to Bike Share: ✅
+- Add four (4) sponsors to Bike Share:

   - ‘Sponsor A’, ‘Sponsor B’, ‘Sponsor C’, and ‘Sponsor D’

 - Check in ‘Bike 1’, & ‘Bike 2’ to ‘Station 1’
 - Check in ‘Bike 7’ to ‘Station 2’
 - Check out ‘Bike 2’ from ‘Station 1’